jcharp/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+        The interface that you use to interact with and change a web page.

 2. What is an event?

+        anything that the user does on a web page.

 3. What is an event listener?

+        a piece of code put onto an element that performs a task when triggered

 4. Why would we convert a NodeList into an Array?

+        so we could use array methods like reduce and map

 5. What is a component?

+        multiple parts of a whole that come together to make a webpage.
+It would include html, css and javascript

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.